 Sweet sweet sugar

 There is a common misconception that fat, carbs and/or calories are the top contributors to weight gain.
-While having a diet that is high in trans fats, quick release carbs and excess calories will contribute to weight gain and poor health, one of the top contributors to weight gain, obesity and obesity related illnesses (such as diabetes and heart disease) is, believe it or not, the very low calorie ‘food’….
+While, having a diet that is high in trans fats, quick release carbs and excess calories can sabotage your weight loss efforts, and contribute to poor health, one of the top contributors to weight gain, obesity and obesity related illnesses (such as diabetes and heart disease) is, believe it or not, the very low calorie ‘food’….
 Sugar.

 Sugar is like a little health bandit.
 It comes into your lives without you even noticing and steals from you.
 Steals your energy, the strength of your immune system, your healthy skin… and it leaves you with excess weight, bloat and the feeling that you need to go back for more.
 And that’s because, sugar releases feel good chemicals in the pleasure center of your brain.
 A little thief that you don’t want to live without.